-Q: Can we use Hero Miles to attend an award ceremony for our loved one?
+Q: Can we use Hero Miles to attend an award or retirement ceremony for our loved one?
 Can the patient fly home on a Hero Miles Ticket for attend a ceremony in his or her honor?

 A: Hero Miles was established to reunite families.
 It is not a program for leisure travel or to reward a service member who has been wounded or injured.

 Q: I received a Red Cross notification, am I eligible for a Hero Miles ticket?

 A: Unfortunately, no. Hero Miles can only provide assistance relating to the medical treatment of a service member.